gabrielfacheti/ml-spaceship-titanic/README.md

 <body>

-<h1>Machine Learning Challenge: Spaceship Titanic</h1>
+<h1>Machine Learning: Spaceship Titanic</h1>
-I developed this notebook using Python and its libraries as a part of a Kaggle challenge.
+I developed this notebook using Python and its libraries as a part of a Kaggle competition.
 The objective is to predict whether a passenger was transported to an alternate dimension during a collision with a spacetime anomaly.
 The data is available <a href="https://www.kaggle.com/competitions/spaceship-titanic">here</a> (also in this repository).<br>
 The dataset covers information from almost 13,000 passengers on board.

 <h2>Methodology</h2>